 Prior Service.
 Students with previous military service are exempt from the first two years and, if academic juniors, may enroll immediately in the Advanced Course.
 They must then complete the Advanced Course as full-time students for two academic years to receive a commission.

 No Prior Service.
 It is not too late for students who have not taken Army ROTC during their first two years of college.
-Students may attend the Army ROTC Leader’s Training Course at Fort Knox, KY, during the summer before their junior year of college.
+Students may attend the Army ROTC Basic Camp at Fort Knox, KY, during the summer before their junior year of college.
 Upon completion of the month-long course, graduates receive credit for the first two years (Basic Course) of the Army ROTC program and can then enroll in the Advanced Course.
+If federally approved basic camp Cadets could earn a $5000.00 dollar basic camp attendance bonus if they contract as a non-scholarship Cadet.

 - Test-drive Army ROTC without any obligation.
-The decision to join Army ROTC is made only after LTC is completed and the student returns to school in the fall.
+The decision to join Army ROTC is made only after Basic Camp is completed and the student returns to school in the fall.

-- Earn money for LTC (and be compensated for all LTC-related food, travel, and lodging).
+- Earn money for Basic Camp (and be compensated for all Basic Camp related food, travel, and lodging).

 - Compete for Army ROTC scholarships.